-The wetland construction awarded September 26, 2011 by USDA NRCS and completed that fall and winter converted the Approximately 1,500 Acre Zell tract of MODNR/ Pershing State Park from Agricultural use.
-The work involved lowering A segment of the westernmost levee of the tract A short distance south of US Highway 36.
-This levee is on the east bank of Higgins Ditch, And lowering the segment Allows high flow in Higgins Ditch to enter the tract.
-Also at that time A segment of the east curmost levee was removed and hardened at grade with rip rap at the southernmost reach of the tract.
-To connect the lowered segment in the NW portion to the exit section removed in the SE conner swales and exbows were constructed through the tract.
+The wetland construction awarded September 26, 2011 by USDA NRCS and completed that fall and winter converted the approximately 1,500 acre Zell tract of MODNR/ Pershing State Park from Agricultural use.
+The work involved lowering a segment of the westernmost levee of the tract a short distance south of US Highway 36.
+This levee is on the east bank of Higgins Ditch, and lowering the segment allows high flow in Higgins Ditch, and lowering the segment allows high flow in Higgins Ditch to enter the tract.
+Also at that time a segment of the easternmost levee was removed and hardened at grade with rip rap at the southernmost reach of the tract.
+To connect the lowered segment in the NW portion to the exit section removed in the SE corner swales and exbows were constructed through the tract.

 Where the flow exits the Zell tract is located Approximately I mile north and west of Locust Creek.
-The exit point is also Approximately 12 miles SW of the point where the TSP would attempt to re-introduce flow to Locust Creek After diverting And impounding it north of US Highway 36 And
+The exit point is Also Approximately 12 miles SW of the point where the TSP would Attempt to re-introduce flow to Locust Creek After diverting and impounding it north of US Highway 36 And

-3.56 Approximately & mile SW of points where Locust Creek dredging from the north would end And A à mile diversion beim would be built.
-The TSP does not make any changes to the Locust Creek channel in the southern portion of Pershing STATE PARK.
-The Approximately 4 miles of dredging would end just downstream of the CAmping And most publicity Accessible Area in the park.
-Locust Creek in the south portion of the park is not perched to near the extent as it is in the north.
-However, the southern portion of the channel has been in A dry condition or holding only surface WATCH For most of the last twenty years due to upstream log jams And the migration of primary Flow to Higgins Ditch.
-As flow that is envisioned in the TSP to be brought down Locust Creek via A newly constructed and improved (dredged) channel would result in Flooding And Stichm cutting upon encountering the obstructed channel it presents what should be considered An unacceptable loss of habitat And hatural resources.
+Approximately & mile SW of points where Locust Creek diedging from the north would end and A A mile diversion being would be built.

+The TSP does not make any changes to the Locust Creek channel in the southern portion of Pershing STATE PAIK.
+The Approximately 4 miles of dredging would end just downstream of the Camping And most publicity Accessible Area in the park.
+Locust Creek in the south portion of the PAIK is not perched to near the extent as it is in the north.
+However, the southern portion of the channel has been in A dry condition or holding only surface WATER FOR MOST of the last twenty years due to upstream log jams And the migration of primary Flow to Higgins Ditch.
+As flow that is envisioned in the TSP to be brought down Locust Creek via A newly constructed And improved (dredged) channel would result in Flooding And Stream cutting upon encountering the obstructed channel it presents what should be considered An unacceptable loss of habitat And natural resources.
 The southeastern portion of Pershing State Park And the northeastern portion of Fountain Grove have not experienced these destructions which have occurred upstream in the park due to the Aforementioned log jams And Western migration of flow.
-Much of the Area that would be damaged is riparian Forest.
-The land cover map contained in the TSP AS Figure 2-11 does not identify forest Area that has
+Much of the Alea that would be damaged is riparian Forest.
+The land cover map contained in the TSP AS Figure 2-11 does not identify forest AIRA THAT has

-Already been lost but satellite imagely makes Apparent the area and totality of devestation.
+Already been lost but satellite imagely makes apparent the Area and totality of devestation.

 The Zell tract must be A critical element of any responsible plan.
-The location and features of the Zell tract make it supremely suited to provide flow conveyance Away from Higgins Ditch and be a silt basin and debies trap.
+The location and features of the Zell tract make it supremely suited to provide flow conveyance Away from Higgins Ditch and be A silt basin and debis trap.
 These functions are the important mechanics of the TSP, and utilizing the Zell tract provides better results than the new channel and silt basin proposed in the TSP does.
-No changes would be made north of US Highway 36 by Using the Zell tract.
+No changes would be made north of US Highway 36 by using the Zell tract.

-Flow leaving the Zell tract could be allowed to stream cut to the south and west naturally as it would in the TSP.
-Doing so would result in somewhat less damage to habitat and natural resources as in the TSP due to the beginning point being Approximately z mile southwest and Flowing through wet meadow instead of riparian forest.
+Flow leaving the Zell tract could be allowed to

+Stream cut to the south and west naturally As it would in the TSP.
+Doing so would result in somewhat less damage to habitat and natural resources as in the TSP due to the beginning point being approximately instead of riparian forest.

-If utilizing the Zell tract only went to this extent it would provide better hydrological, environmental and habitist benefits than the TSP.
+Extent it would provide better hydrological, environmental and habitat benefits than the TSP.